Table of Contents

 Coral Reef Importance

 Corals are essential to the marine ecosystem’s health.
 They are referred to as the ocean’s rainforests since they are home to a variety of habitats.
-Many different kinds of fish can dwell in corals.
+Many different kinds of fish can dwell in coral.
 The marine ecosystem’s main source of food is corals.

 Coastal Defense